 Jeff Ravitz was awarded a Primetime Emmy® for Bruce Springsteen and the E Street Band on HBO and was previously nominated for Cher . . .
 Live at the Mirage.
-He has also received two Los Angeles Emmys® for his designs of LA area programs, four Emmys® from the Pacific Southwest chapter of the Academy, and one from the Michigan chapter, in addition to four Telly Awards for television designs.
+He has also received two Los Angeles Emmys® for his designs of LA area programs, six Emmys® from the Pacific Southwest chapter of the Academy, and one from the Michigan chapter, in addition to four Telly Awards for television designs.

 Well-known for years as Bruce Springsteen’s lighting designer, Jeff has since forged a reputation for transforming live entertainment performances and arena extravaganzas into exciting, but also broadcast-proper, television shows.

 In 2010, Jeff was the lighting director for the Vancouver Olympics nightly Whistler Plaza medals ceremonies and concerts, which were broadcast internationally.

 Comedy specials include those for Dave Chappelle (Netflix), Jim Norton (Netflix), Bill Maher (HBO), Wanda Sykes (HBO), Terry Fator (CMT), and Larry The Cable Guy (Comedy Central), as well as Kevin Hart’s blockbuster stand-up comedy movie releases, What Now?, Let Me Explain and Feel My Pain.

 Jeff frequently consults on the conversion of other designers’ stage lighting into television-proper designs, with an emphasis on retaining the vital qualities of the original.
 Notable examples include DVDs and broadcasts for Journey, Rush, Jay Z, Rod Stewart, Sheryl Crow, Maroon 5 and Carrie Underwood.
 He has adapted three stage productions at the Minnesota Opera for PBS broadcasts.

 Film audiences saw Jeff’s work in Jonathan Demme’s remake of The Manchurian Candidate, for which Jeff designed specialty lighting, and Paramount’s concert documentary, Heart of Gold, starring Neil Young.
 He has also consulted on the lighting for 3D concert films for Dave Matthews, Phish, Lollapalooza 2009 and teen mega-star, Justin Bieber.